 James W. Nemitz, Ph.D., became the seventh president of WVSOM in July 2018.
-He previously served as vice president for administration and external relations for eight years at WVSOM, where he was responsible for accreditation, institutional effectiveness and assessment, faculty development, the Center for Rural and Community Health (CRCH), research and grants, special events, and media services.
+He previously served as vice president for administration and external relations for eight years at WVSOM, where he was responsible for accreditation, institutional effectiveness and assessment, faculty development, the Center for Rural and Community Health (CRCH), research and grants, special events, and Audio Visual & Production.
 In this role he was also involved in governmental relations, strategic planning and policymaking.
 Dr. Nemitz served as the associate dean for preclinical education from 2004 to 2010, overseeing the first two years of the program.

 He is a tenured professor of anatomy with more than 30 years of service at WVSOM.